michaelcarrano/detective-droid/README.md

 All the JSON files are combined into a single libaries.json file via a Gradle task when building the Detective Droid application.

+## Versions
+The versionName follows the format of **major.minor.patch.library**

+For example, new functionality would result in increasing the **minor** number and if new libraries are added then we increase the **library** number.

+1.2.0.1

+- Add ProgressDialog to better inform users what is going on.
+- Add SettingsActivity to allow users to choose whether the system apps should be scanned.
+(By default they are not)
+- Add new libraries to investigate.

+1.0

+- Initial release

 ## Credits